jasononeil/ufcommon/src/clientds/README.md

     clientds.ClientDs.api = remoting.clientDsAPI;

-Then, to make this super easy, you attach a ClientDs object to each of your models, in much the same way you're used to doing it for the Manager on the server.
-Here's an example:
+Then, to make this super easy, we attach a ClientDs object to each of your models, in much the same way as we attach a manager on the server.
+Any model that extends ufcommon.db.Object will automatically get the clientDS and manager fields, so if you have the following:

+    class User extends ufcommon.db.Object
+    {
+        public var username:SString;
+        public var password:SString;
+    }

+It will become:

     class User extends ufcommon.db.Object
     {